ytakemon/1415-Col4a5xDO-Project/Manuscript/Col4a5_man_supp_methods.md

 homozygous and 7 heterozygous diplotypes.
 Gatti et al., has developed a hidden Markov model to reconstruct the diplotypes by generating a probabilistic estimate of the diplotype state at each SNP marker locus for all 200 animals (reference).
+To ensure quality of construction, 182 samples with call rates of 90% and over were kept.

 **Improving accuracy of whole-genome diplotype probability construction**

-Cross-comparisons between each whole-genome diplotype probability of 192 out of the 200 animals that had both RNA-Seq and GigaMUGA data were performed.
-Initial steps were taken using the DOQTL R package (reference) to create kinship probability plots of each set of genome probability construction, GigaMuga and RNA-Seq, to visualize and confirm heterogeneity of the F1 samples.
-The expectation is to see heterogeneity of kinship, as DO sire contributing to the F1 is genetically unique from one another.
+Initial steps were taken using the DOQTL R package (reference) to create kinship probability plots of the GigaMUGA genome probability construction to visualize and confirm heterogeneity of the F1 samples (n=182).
+The expectation is to see complete heterogeneity of kinship, as DO sire contributing to the F1 is genetically unique from one another.
+We were able to confirm 13 samples that were closely related to each other, 11 of which was due to sample switching with another Neogen Genomics customer and 2 samples that were duplicates.

+Secondary steps were taken by cross-comparing each GigaMuga genome construction to their RNA-Seq reconstruction.
+Through this we found 12 samples that did not correlate with each other.
+All 25 samples that were identified to be problematic GigaMUGA constructs were replaced with RNA-seq reconstructions and additional samples that did not have sufficient GigaMUGA call rates were also replaced, giving a total of 192 samples for downstream analysis.

 **Albumin quantification**

 **Glomerular filtration rate analysis**

+Glomerular filtration rate (GFR) was measured at 14 weeks of age.
+Mice were weighed one week prior to testing to establish dosage of FITC-inulin.
+A 5% FITC-inulin (Sigma, F3272) in 0.85% NaCl was prepared and dialyzed using a dialysis membrane (Spectrum labs, MWCO 1KD 132636) for 24 hours protected from light, and filtered using a 0.2 uM syringe filter (VWR, 28145-477).

 **\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\# Reference
 materials below **

-(need Dan’s input here about genome probability construction)

-Only 182 samples passed quality control (QC) from genome probability reconstruction.

-Simultaneously we reconstructed the genome for the 192 mice we had RNA sequencing (RNA-seq) data for using the Expectation-Maximization algorithm for Allele Specific Expression (EMASE) software developed by the Churchill group (ref).
-EMASE algorithm takes diploid transcript tom alignment and estimates the expression abundance for each allele.
-The seemingly redundant effort was essential for our rigorous quality control for sample switching, deviation in allele frequency, and sample recover of the GigaMUGA data.
-Our comparison between the 182 mice with both GigaMUGA and RNA-seq data confirmed correct genotyping for 157 GigaMUGA and 24 samples that could not be confirmed.
-Upon further investigation revealed 11 of the 24 unconfirmed samples to be swapped with another Neogen Genomic customer.
-We were able to replace some missing samples using RNA-seq reconstruction, however the 8 samples that did not have RNA-seq data were removed from the study, as we could not verify their integrity.
-Through these stringent processes, we were able to confirm 192 quality samples for our analysis.

-Albumin quantification

-GFR calculation

 GFR from Far2 paper

-MME and glomerular filtration rate (GFR) were compared between knockout and wildtype mice at 6, 12, and 18 months of age (Figure 1C).
-At 6 months of age both groups had a low MME score (wildtype: 66%, knockout:
-72%) and there was no significant difference between the two groups.
-However, at 12 months the MME score in the wildtype animals increased significantly, while this did not happen in the knockout animals (wildtype: 89%, knockout 68%, P=1.27x10^-6^).
-At 18 months, the knockout animals showed the same high amount (89%) of MME as the wildtype animals (88%).
-A significant difference (P=0.0118) was observed for GFR is at 6 months, with higher GFR (481±64 μl/min) in the knockout animals than the wildtype animals (381±79 μl/min) (Figure 1D).
-Therefore, our data shows that deletion of *Far2* leads to a delay in MME and an improvement of renal function at a young age.
+For each time point (6, 12, and 18 months), mice were weighed one week prior to testing.
+A 5% FITC-inulin (Sigma, F3272) in 0.85% NaCl was prepared and dialyzed using a dialysis membrane (Spectrum labs, MWCO 1KD 132636) for 24 hours protected from light.
+The FITC-inulin solution was then filtered using a 0.2 μM syringe filter (VWR, 28145-477).
+Animals were anesthetized with isoflurane prior to a retro-orbital injection.
+ FITC-inulin was injected at a dose of 3.74 μl x body weight (g) rounded to the nearest 10 μl.
+Serial blood samples were taken at precise time points (0, 3, 5, 7, 10, 15, 35, 56 and 75 minutes post injection).
+Blood was collected from a nick in the tail for repeated tail tip bleeds; all blood was collected for a max duration of one minute and a maximum quantity of 25 μl.
+For all samples, 5 μl was aliquoted in triplicate into a 384 well plate and read on a fluorescent plate reader with emission at 484 nm and excitation at 535 nm (Molecular devices, Spectramax i3).
+Triplicate readings were then taken and assessed for technical precision using a 10% CV cut off.